hilanderas/powter-client/gitbook/en/overview/PROJECT.md

 ### Business plan
 * It is FREE forever, forever.
-* We would like to build up the self-organized community for this project, and need all kinds of support, feed-foward from you.
+* We would like to build up the self-organized community for this project, and need all kinds of support, feed-forward from you.
-* The goal we care the most is enable you to access to the most valuable treasure in human history, the knowledge and wisdom.
+* The goal we care the most is enabling you to access to the most valuable treasure in human history, the knowledge and wisdom.